 Dr. Kiene Brillenburg Wurth is professor of Literature and Comparative Media at Utrecht University

-Kiene has an interdisciplinary focus in Comparative Literature.
-She was trained in literature and film on the MA level (cum laude), as well as in literature, music, and music philosophy on the PhD level (cum laude) with a focus on Anglophone, French, and German aesthetics.
-She has since developed research lines in literature, (new) media, and creative thinking.
-She was Head of Humanities at University College Utrecht between 2017-2020, and director of graduate studies for the Department of Languages, Literature, and Communication between 2013- 2017.
+Kiene is trained in literature and film studies on the MA level (cum laude), as well as in literature, music, and music philosophy on the PhD level (cum laude).
+She was Head of Humanities at University College Utrecht between 2017 and 2020, and director of graduate studies for the Department of Languages, Literature, and Communication between 2013 and 2017.
 Between 2011-2016 she was project leader of the NWO-funded VIDI research project Back to the Book, and visiting scholar at Harvard University in 2010-2011.
 She has worked in Utrecht since 2001, having previously taught at Groningen University and the Free University of Amsterdam.
 Kiene is a member of the Utrecht School for medical humanities and co-founder of the interdisciplinary platform UPCE, which seeks to empower creativity in primary, secondary, and higher education.
-She has been a member of the research committee on Literature, Arts and Media (CLAM) of the International Comparative Literature Association since 2018, and member of the editorial board of the Journal for Possibility Studies (Wiley) since 2022.
+She has been a member of the research committee on Literature, Arts and Media (CLAM) of the International Comparative Literature Association since 2018.

 Kiene is author of Musically Sublime (New York: Fordham UP, 2009), a study into the idea of the sublime set against practices and philosophies of music in the 18th, 19th, and 20th centuries.
-Forthcoming is Crazy Literature, a book on literature in the 20th century as a deeply experimental art that creatively challenges the dominance of narrative form.
+Forthcoming is Crazy Literature, a book on literature as a deeply experimental art in the 20th century that challenges the dominance of narrative form.
 She is also co-author of The Life of Texts.
 An introduction to literary studies (AUP 2019) and, in an earlier edition, of Het leven van teksten.
 Een Inleiding in de literatuurwetenschap (Amsterdam UP, 2006, 2008).
 Her inaugural address Het schrijven aan de wand: literatuur in de toekomst (The Writing on the Wall: Literature in the Future) on literature, new media and the future of writing, was held and published in 2015.
-In the early 2000s, Kiene started a long collaboration with the artist duo Heringa/VanKalsbeek, co-authoring the catalogue for their solo exhibition in the Amsterdam Stedelijk Museum, Controlled Accidents.
-Since the late 1990s, Kiene has authored numerous articles in international, peer-reviewed journals and volumes on literature, intermediality, music, satire, aesthetics, and, since more recently, East Asian philosophical perspectives on creativity and experimental writing.
+Since the late 1990s, Kiene has also authored numerous articles in international, peer reviewed journals and volumes on literature, intermediality, music, satire, film, and aesthetics.

 Kiene teaches R/MA courses on literature and comparative media, the RMA research lab, and BA courses on creativity, literary theory and intermediality (literature, film, and music), literature and human rights, literature and philosophy, and current theories and world literature.
 She lectures in the Netherlands and abroad on her research and related interests, such as mastering creativity and creative thinking for medical humanities.